Skip to main content

 skuName: Premium_LRS

-For example, the two Persistent Volume Claims using the previous Azure StorageClass:
+For example, a Persistent Volume Claim using the previous Azure StorageClass:

 azure-file-storage-pvc-cache.yml